mitranim/rout/readme.md

 Because `rout` uses panics for control flow, error handling may involve `defer` and `recover`.
 Consider using [`github.com/mitranim/try`](https://github.com/mitranim/try).

 ## Changelog

+### v0.4.1

+`Router.Res` and `Router.ParamRes` are now variadic, accepting multiple funcs.
+They try the funs sequentially until one of the funcs returns a non-nil handler.
+Also added `Coalesce` which provides similar behavior without a router.

 ### v0.4.0